Skip to content

 174. Time-bound plan to engage with all high risk mills within 3 years?

-The company reports that it will work with independent experts to develop a program of mill-level verification assessments, using risk assessment tools to identify high-risk mills and ensure their adherence to the stated sustainability commitments.
+The company reports that it will collaborate with independent experts to develop a program of mill-level verification assessments, using risk assessment tools to identify high-risk mills and ensure their adherence to the stated sustainability commitments.
 However, no time-bound commitment was found.

 • P